excelasaph/CNN---In-class-activity/README.md

         *   `/content/gary-sandoz-0Q5d7Qe2Wko-unsplash.jpg`
         *   `/content/manja-vitolic-gKXKBY-C-Dk-unsplash.jpg`
         *   `/content/vander-films-aPvB8KMIh5w-unsplash.jpg`
+    *   The images can be found in the `/Image` directory
     *   Make sure these files exist in the specified location before running the code.

 3.  **Run the Notebook:**